openscd/open-scd/docs/how-to/commiting.md

 ```

 ---
-## 🔖 Some of the allowed Types (for more details visit the [conventional commits ↗](https://www.conventionalcommits.org/en/v1.0.0/) page)
+## 🔖 Some of the allowed Types

+⚠️ Disclaimer: For a full list please visit the [conventional commits ↗](https://www.conventionalcommits.org/en/v1.0.0/) page

 | Type       | Purpose                                                  |
 |------------|-----------------------------------------------------------|